allan-tulane/sp25-assignment-03-trick491/answers.md

 Place all written answers from `assignment-03.md` here for easier grading.
 1.

-A. Start with N and an empty list of coins.
-Find the largest 2^k such that 2^k <= N. Subtract 2^k from N and add 2^k to the list of coins.
-Repeat steps 2 and 3 until N <= 1.
-Return the list of coins.
+a. start with a number N and an empty list of coins.
+Find the largest power of 2, denoted as 2^k, where 2^k ≤ N. Deduct 2^k from N and append 2^k to the coin list until N ≤ 1, then output the resulting list of coins.

-B. We know this algorithm is optimal because k is a maximum every time.
-The largest value a coin can have will always be less than or equal to the value of N, no smaller values could replace it without using more coins.
+b.
+Optimal; it always selects the largest possible 2^k at each step.
+Largest coin value will never exceed N. No combination of smaller coins could reduce total number needed without increasing count.

-C. Work = O(log n) Span = O(log n)
+c.
+Work: O(log n), Span: O(log n)

 2.

-A. D = {1, 3, 4} and N = 6.
-Algorithm selects the largest coin (4) meaning 6 - 4 = 2.
-The only way to make two out of our coins is two 1 coins, totalling to three coins {4, 1, 1}.
-This is not the optimal solution, using two 3 coins only requires two coins {3 , 3}.
-This shows greedy algorithm does not always produce the minimum number of coins.
+a. coin denominations D = [1, 4, 5] and target amount N = 8, the greedy algorithm picks 5 and three 1s (4 coins), but the optimal solution uses two 4s (only 2 coins).

-B. If the minimum number of coins to make N is given by an optimal combination.
-When we take one of these coins D, the remaining value calculated by N - D must also be made using the minimum number of coins.
-If we find a better way to make N - D would be a contradiction.
-Therrefore, the optimal substructure is the minimum numbfer of coins to make the N value.
+b.
+This problem exhibits optimal substructure since it builds the solution to the overall problem by solving smaller, simpler subproblems.

-C. Top down method: we must account for each substructure without any repetitions or recursions.
-Work = O(n) Span = O(n)
+c.
+With top-down method, we have to take into account all substructures; therefore span is O(n) and work is O(n).